Crane1195/DIYB0XX/MyAluminumB0XX/README.md

 A bit of sanding solves the sharp edges.

 I highly reccomend measuring the holes on your unit if you are making a panel for the top like I did.
-I might have been unlucky, and they usually are up to spec with the datasheet, but it might be normal.
+I might have been unlucky, but it might be normal.

 It comes with an adhesive protective film on all sides if I recall correctly.
 Leave these on the case while working on it.